Equipment needed:

 5) G meter: Make a reading.
 Each gravimeter uses a different reading line, so you need to know the one for your gravimeter.
 If the heavy line in the eyepiece is to the right, you need to lower the value; if it is to the left, you need to increase the value.
 Occasionally the meter can get slightly stuck on one side; if you suspect this is the case, you can gently brush the side of the instrument (a very very light tap).
 The reading is made when your dark line just touches the measuring line coming from the right side, extinguishing the narrow line of light between the dark line and the measuring line.
 Too rapid an attempt to make the measurement will result in overshoot.
 Long, slow movement of the line back and forth can occur from a distant large earthquake--you cannot make a measurement for awhile if this occurs (trains and some trucks can do this too).
 Check that the meter is still level before proceeding

-D meter: Instead of looking through the eyepiece, you use the Beam gauge on the top of the instrument.
+D meter: If a Beam gauge is present without an allied display, instead of looking through the eyepiece, you use the Beam gauge on the top of the instrument.
 Bringing this to the center will complete the reading.

 6) Report the reading.
 The last digit on the digital readout is the largest digit on the dial.
 Thus if the digits read 13862 and the dial is at 2.34 the reading is 1386.234 (in meter units--which is approximately mGal) while the same numbers on the D meter would be 138.623 (you don't have to interpolate another digit)